-The detailed international trade statistics of Finnish Customs can be obtained from the Uljas statistical database.
+Finnish Customs’ detailed international trade statistics on goods can be obtained from the Uljas statistical database of Customs.

-Statistics published monthly are preliminary.
+Statistics on the trade in goods published monthly are preliminary.
 The figures change as the primary material is supplemented and reviewed.
 The final figures of the statistical year are published at the end of August the next year.

-- The Combined Nomenclature, CN: The CN is a goods classification used in the customs administration and the international trade statistics of the EU.
-At 8-digit level, which is the most precise one, the CN has about 10,000 commodity subheadings.
-The CN is useful for following the international trade of a single, clearly defined commodity.
+The CN is a goods classification used in the customs administration and the international trade statistics of the EU.
+At the 8-digit level, which is the most precise one, the CN has about 10 000 commodity subheadings.
+The CN classification is useful for monitoring the international trade of a single, clearly defined commodity.
 The 6-digit level of the CN is equivalent to the HS classification (Harmonised System), which is widely used for customs statistics also outside the EU.

-- The Standard International Trade Classification, SITC: The SITC is a classification issued by the UN.
+The SITC is a classification issued by the UN.
 With the SITC, it is easier to get an overall picture of the trade e.g. when comparing trade relations between countries or other larger entities.
-The SITC extends to the 5-digit level, with more than 3,000 subheadings.
+The SITC extends to the 5-digit level, with more than 3 000 subheadings.

-- The Classification of Products by Activity, CPA: The CPA is a classification system applied by the EU, where the goods are classified according to the activity where the goods are typically produced.
-The CPA is often applied to studies by activity, although the classification describes goods, not businesses.
-The CPA extends to the 6-digit level, with about 1,400 subheadings.
+The CPA is a classification system applied by the EU, where the goods are classified according to the product category where the goods are typically produced.
+The CPA is useful in monitoring the development of the international trade of goods in different product categories.
+The CPA extends to the 6-digit level, with about 1 400 subheadings.